dotnet/AspNetCore.Docs/aspnetcore/tutorials/razor-pages/model.md

 The `update` command runs the `Up` method in migrations that have not been applied.
 In this case, `update` runs the `Up` method in  *Migrations/\<time-stamp>_InitialCreate.cs* file, which creates the database.

----

 # [Visual Studio](#tab/visual-studio)

 ### Examine the context registered with dependency injection

 ASP.NET Core is built with [dependency injection](xref:fundamentals/dependency-injection).
-Services (such as the EF Core DB context) are registered with dependency injection during application startup.
-Components that require these services (such as Razor Pages) are provided these services via constructor parameters.
-The constructor code that gets a DB context instance is shown later in the tutorial.
+Services, such as the EF Core database context context, are registered with dependency injection during application startup.
+Components that require these services, such as Razor Pages, are provided these services via constructor parameters.
+The constructor code that gets a database context context instance is shown later in the tutorial.

-The scaffolding tool automatically created a DB context and registered it with the dependency injection container.
+The scaffolding tool automatically created a database context context and registered it with the dependency injection container.

 Examine the `Startup.ConfigureServices` method.
 The highlighted line was added by the scaffolder:

 [!code-csharp[](razor-pages-start/sample/RazorPagesMovie30/Startup.cs?name=snippet_ConfigureServices&highlight=5-6)]

-The `RazorPagesMovieContext` coordinates EF Core functionality (Create, Read, Update, Delete, etc.) for the `Movie` model.
+The `RazorPagesMovieContext` coordinates EF Core functionality, such as Create, Read, Update and Delete, for the `Movie` model.
 The data context (`RazorPagesMovieContext`) is derived from [Microsoft.EntityFrameworkCore.DbContext](xref:Microsoft.EntityFrameworkCore.DbContext).
 The data context specifies which entities are included in the data model.

 [!code-csharp[](~/tutorials/razor-pages/razor-pages-start/sample/RazorPagesMovie30/Data/RazorPagesMovieContext.cs)]